Good Practices for Enterprise Integrations over the Azure Service Bus

-Not rolling your own should really be common sense in all projects, yet you still see it unnecessarily done more often than you should.
+Not rolling your own should really be no-brainer in all projects, yet you still see it unnecessarily done more often than you should.

-Unless your aim is to actually provide a competing solution that works better than what’s available and you have the resources to do so, you will get it wrong, not think of the edge cases, and it will eventually cost you more as your efforts are diverted from delivering business value to maintaining your custom solution.
+Unless your aim is to provide a competing solution that works better than what’s available and you have the resources to maintain it, you will get it wrong, miss edge cases, and it will eventually cost you more as your efforts are diverted from delivering business value to maintaining your custom solution.

-So stand on the shoulder of giants as much as you can and use tried and tested infrastructure that’s already available.
+So stand on the shoulder of giants as much as you can by using tried and tested infrastructure that’s already available.